intox9/flatboard_v1/README.md

 # Flatboard v1
 Flatboard is a project template folder structure.
 It's designed to be used for projects which do not use any type of automated version control.
 Instead, version control and revisions are manually managed.

-Flatboard creates a "flat" folder interpretation of workflow concepts such as branching, tagging, releasing, versioning and revisioning.
+Flatboard creates a "flat" folder interpretation of workflow concepts, such as branching, tagging, releasing, versioning and revisioning.

 ---